DL-TitanRTX/trained_chess_bots/README.md

 # The Algorithm:
 The minimax algorithm explores every possible position up to a predetermined depth.
 It executes a recursive function which evaluates each position and determines the optimal move.
 Krevetka uses this algorithm with a maximum depth of three.
 Instead of a recursive function, I implemented it using "for" loops, as these tend to be quicker in Python.

-# Folders:
-- engines: Other chess engines which can be used (Please only include the executable files).
-You may find some useful engines here: https://chess-bot.com/blog/chess-engines-download.html
-- images: The RGB values of the highlighted squares on each websites.
-For illustration, if you play e2e4, both e2 and e4 will be illuminated.
-- polyglot: Various polyglot chess opening books available for selection here: https://chess.stackexchange.com/questions/35448/looking-for-polyglot-opening-books?adlt=strict&toWww=1&redig=95BF7929665C40C0966EB2870AA78E90

 # Files:
 - krevetka.py: